 Low maintenance plants are hard to find.
-Tillandsias offer unique form, ease of care and just a fun way to bring the outdoors in to your home.
-Tillandsia sky plant (Tillandsia ionantha) is a superior specimen which doesn’t require traditional pot and soil combinations.
+Tillandsias offer a unique form, ease of care, and just a fun way to bring the outdoors into your home.
+Tillandsia sky plant (Tillandsia ionantha) is a superior specimen that doesn’t require traditional pot and soil combinations.
 This member of the Bromeliad family will grow epiphytically on a variety of organic surfaces.
 Learn how to grow a Tillandsia for a family-friendly plant that will make you look differently at plant presentation and care.

 Sky Plant Bromeliads

 Bromeliads are found in most areas of the world but are mostly tropical to subtropical plants.
 They grow without root support in soil and can even be found in habitat hanging from trees.
 Tillandsia sky plant is a member of this family and produces a rosette form of leaves that funnel to a central core.
 The plant is native from Mexico to Nicaragua and naturally grows on trees and even rock faces.